The GLOBE Program

 What is GLOBE?

-GLOBE, which stands for Global Learning and Observations to Benefit the Environment, is a network of worldwide students, teachers, scientists, and partners who work together to increase our understanding of the Earth as a system through investigations that monitor the air, land, water, and life on our planet.
+The GLOBE (Global Learning and Observations to Benefit the Environment) Program is a network of worldwide students, teachers, scientists, and partners who work together to increase our understanding of the Earth as a system through investigations that monitor the air, land, water, and life on our planet.

 CIRES Education Outreach is a GLOBE Partner